Herpes and the Immune System

-No matter what treatment approach you take, your immune system will be one of the most important weapons that you can work with to combat and control herpes symptoms, including cold sores and genital herpes.
+No matter what treatment approach you take, your immune system will be one of the most important weapons that you can work with to combat and control herpes simplex symptoms.

 Herpes is caused by a virus so you cannot actually cure or remove it, BUT don’t let this thought dishearten you.
 There is currently no cure for any virus at this point in time, yet your immune system has the potential to completely suppress the symptoms.
 This applies to all viral conditions including chickenpox (a herpes related condition), measles, mumps, the common flu and any other virus you can think of.